paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 (2)

-  (A) Subpoenas may be issued only under the signature of the Chairman or any member of the Board designated by him and shall be served by any person designated by the Chairman, any member, or any person as otherwise provided by law.
+  (A) Subpoenas may be issued only under the signature of the Chairperson or any member of the Board designated by him and shall be served by any person designated by the Chairperson, any member, or any person as otherwise provided by law.
 The attendance of witnesses and the production of evidence may be required from any place in the United States at any designated place of hearing in the United States.

   (B) Any member of the Board may administer oaths or affirmations to witnesses appearing before the Board.